Home » Cub Scout Basics » 7 Easy Steps to a Useful Cub Scout Adventures Schedule

 Some of you may be inclined to simply let the Cub Scouts choose all the electives.
 While that’s a great point and something we should try to do, I do think it’s OK to be a bit selfish in picking out electives.

 Let me give you the reason why I say that.
-The Beat of the Drum is about Native American history and culture.
-I don't know much about that, and it's not one of my interests.
+Bear Champions for Nature is about investigating wastewater and air pollution.
+I don’t know much about that, and it’s not one of my interests.

 It would take me much more time to organize and plan the activities for it than it would for Forensics which I know a little bit about and enjoy.
 (I watch too much CSI, I guess!)